iamthearm/MobileAPI_IOS/README.md

 }()
 ```

 * Register for push notifications.
 The SDK supports both native APNs and Firebase push notifications frameworks.
 Only one framework should be used.
-First, define a variable to store the device token
+Define a variable to store the device token:

 ```swift
 var deviceToken: String?